nycmeshnet/nycmesh.net/content/gsg/index.md

 - Gigabit wireless to 375 Pearl (SN1)
 - 10 Gigabit wireless (Siklu) to 303 Vernon

-**Planned upgrades**
+**Recent upgrades**

-October: Additional hardware at 111 8th POP and backhaul exiting in the same building.
-This will result in a slight speed increase at GSG. (minimal  downtime)
+March 25: Additional hardware has been added at 111 8th POP and backhaul is now exiting in the same building.
+This has resulted in a speed increase at GSG, with no downtime.

 **Fiber Install Leaders**